madskjeldgaard/jack_meter_simple/README.md

 ![extreme xruns](extreme-xruns-status.gif)

 A simple script that displays amplitude in db of the output of a jack device as plain text.
-This is a fork/rework of Nicholas J. Humfrey's `jack_meter_simple` but with a much more simplified output that works well with status bar programs like `i3blocks` and `i3status`.
+This is a fork/rework of Nicholas J. Humfrey's `jackmeter` but with a much more simplified output that works well with status bar programs like `i3blocks` and `i3status`.

 ## Example command
 Run the command: